 - Feeling like people around you are constantly mumbling

 - Difficulty hearing high pitched sounds

 - Tinnitus – also known as ringing in the ears, tinnitus is a common side effect of sensorineural hearing loss.

 When a person with sensorineural leaves the condition untreated for a long period of time, their social interactions can become strained and they begin to experience frustrations when communicating with friends and family.
 Sensorineural hearing loss cannot be cured at this time.
 Hearing aids may help to reduce the impact.

 If you suspect that you, or a loved one may be experiencing sensorineural hearing loss, don’t delay seeking treatment.
 On average, people with hearing loss wait up to 7 years before seeking help.
 Your quality of life can be improved!
 Get in touch with the hearing healthcare specialists at Hearing, Balance & Speech Center.
-Please request an appointment online.
+Please call us today on 419-464-9265 or request an appointment online.